 Colon is a very small village located in the state of Michigan.
 With a population of 1,198 people and just one neighborhood, Colon is the 452nd largest community in Michigan.
-Much of the housing stock in Colon was built prior to World War II, making it one of the older and more historic villages in the country.
+Colon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Colon is a blue-collar town, with 38.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Colon is generally considered to be a blue-collar town.
+38.72% of the Colon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Colon is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Colon who work in office and administrative support (13.72%), food service (8.08%), and sales jobs (5.95%).

 Also of interest is that Colon has more people living here who work in computers and math than 95% of the places in the US.